OpenHFT/Chronicle-Engine/docs/high-level.md

 #### Overview

 1. Engine provides a service interface, these services maybe MAP's or QUEUE's  ( amongst others )

-2. On initial connection the server and the client version numbers :
+2. On initial connection the server and the client version numbers are exchanged :

-If the version number differ
+If the version number differs between the client and server:
 - A warning is logged.
 - Data can only be exchanged using text wire, NOT binary wire.
+If the version numbers are the same between the client and server: the client can ask the server to change to use the more efficient binary wire encoding.

-3. in later version the services will be given names, in the current version under the covers this name maps to a channel id. this channel id must be unique mapped to the service name.
+3. In later versions the services will be given names, in the current version under the covers this name maps to a channel id. this channel id must be unique mapped to the service name.

-Each request has a transaction :
+4 Each request has a transaction, the server will in most cases ( accept for a few rare cases ) reflect this transaction id to the client.
+If the client does not receive the transaction id it should time out the message to the user.
+The client can handle a number of simultaneous requests ( each on a different thread ).
+A single TCP connection is used to handle all the traffic between the client and the server, and the thread that is making a request does not hold onto the socket connection waiting for a response.
+It will allow other threads in the meantime, to make separate requests, once a response is received it should marry up with the thread that made the request and hence return the result back to the user.
+So from a users perspective each thread blocks until it gets a response but you can make a number of different request at the same time, as long as they are on separate threads they don’t block each other.

+exxample message :

 client writes:
 ```